spoddutur/spark-notes/spark_memory_management.md

 ![image](https://user-images.githubusercontent.com/22542670/27504472-8269bc82-58a7-11e7-9a40-7e3900055a3f.png)

-### How does Spark arbitrate memory between Execution and Storage?
+### 2.How does Spark arbitrate memory between Execution and Storage?
 Simplest Solution – **Static Assignment**
 - Static Assignment approach basically splits the total available on-heap memory (size of your JVM) into 2 parts one for ExecutionMemory and the other for StorageMemory.
 - As the name says, this memory split is static and doesn't change dynamically.